Isai: Soundtrack

-Release
+Marketing and release

-After the announcement of the film, the makers unveiled the first look poster on 26 May 2012.
+After the announcement of the film, the makers unveiled the first look poster on 25 May 2012.
 The theatrical trailer of the film was released on 29 August 2014, coinciding with Vinayagar Chathurthi.

-Initially planned for releasing on 1 May 2014, the same day were Ajith-starrer Vaali (1999) was released, The film was pushed to July 2014.
-The makers planned to release the film on 2 October 2014, coinciding with Gandhi Jayanthi.
+Initially planned for releasing on 1 May 2014, the same day Ajith-starrer Vaalee (1999) was released, the film was pushed to July 2014.
+The makers planned to release the film on 2 October 2014 coinciding with Gandhi Jayanthi but was postponed once again.
 Later the film was scheduled to release on 30 January 2015.
-The film released in 300 screens across Chennai and Tamil Nadu which is the highest for S. J. Surya.
+The film released in 300 screens across Chennai and Tamil Nadu which is the highest for an S. J. Suryah-starrer.

+Isai opened at second position at the Chennai box office and had an average opening due to its limited release.
+In its second weekend, the film dropped to fifth position with the show counts being reduced due to newer releases.
+The film was trimmed by seven minutes from its initial 190 minutes runtime, owing to criticism regarding the film's duration.
+The film premiered through Sun TV on 12 July 2015.